anuj-mehra/spark-stream-push-data-to-elastic/README.md

 By default, Elasticsearch changes the values of text fields as part of analysis.
 This can make finding exact matches for text field values difficult.

 To search text field values, use the match query instead.

+Using Match Query, we can even write complex queries, like adding "AND" | "OR" etc.

 #### Following command will search 'MS98' in the 'isin' column | Exact Keyword Match;
 curl -X GET "localhost:9200/equity/_search?q=isin:MS98&pretty"